Unleash/unleash-client-java/README.md

 - Java 8+ is supported on versions 10.2.2 and below

-- Java 11+ is supported starting from 10.2.3
+- Java 11+ is required starting from 10.2.3

 If you're using Java 8, please pin your dependency to 10.2.2 or earlier.